ur0/book/getting-started.md

 #### g++

 If you're using Debian or Ubuntu, you can install `g++ by running sudo apt-get install g++.
 That's it.
 To compile a program, you'll run g++ path/to/program.cpp to compile and link the executable, and ./a.out in your current directory to execute it.`

 ### Mac OS X

-You'll need to install XCode to get the compiler toolchain.
+You'll too can either install XCode to get the compiler toolchain, or get CodeBlocks \(I highly recommend CodeBlocks becuase installing XCode takes me forever\).